 Please download file of the needed format and language from the website of the Programme www.latlit.eu.
-At no case please do not try to amend or modify the Programme logo by yourself!
+Please do not attempt to amend or modify the Programme logo on your own, under any circumstances!

 Using of the Programme logo is obligatory.